-Prescriptions on economization are the emphasis stated by ASHRAE 90.1 or the Energy Standard for Buildings.
+In 2010 ASHRAE published documents focusing on the economization of cooling energy, ASHRAE 90.1 or the Energy Standard for Buildings.
 Additional stipulations include variable fan flow and humidity management.
-These reference the new way of data center management.
+These became the reference for the new way of data center management.

 From the 1990s to the mid-2000s, air cooling technologies were still the go-to option in data centers.
 For the longest time, raised floor systems have facilitated cold air movement to IT servers.
 Cooling the data center by cooling the air is still the standard solution up to this day.

 The more significant issue to address is how air cooling can keep pace with next-generation IT infrastructure?
 Can an air-conditioned unit sustain hardware reliability?
 Can it maintain the correct temperature conditions for computer rooms?
 Air cooling is starting to reach it’s limitation and new technologies needed to be explored.

 The Advent of Liquid Cooling

 The necessity of removing heat from data centers is an ongoing concern to prevent equipment damage and downtime.
 Traditional air cooling has its downsides, such as particle and gas contamination, which can shorten equipment lifespan.
 Liquid cooling emerges as a direct alternative, offering higher efficiency levels, scalability, and optimization of server workload delivery.

 Liquid cooling technology finds applications in various industries:

 - Artificial Intelligence: To support high-density IT ecosystems necessary for AI and machine learning, liquid cooling efficiently removes heat from a large cluster of IT hardware, surpassing traditional cooling options.

 - Smart City: Liquid cooling enables integrated technology support in smart cities, maintaining service levels and tech reliability.